 Is an integral part of the entry life-cycle and content management workflow

-For more information see Replacing Media|topic=Replacing Media.
+For more information see Replacing Media.

 Uploading and Modifying Related Files

 You can attach files (documents, media) to your entries.
 Uploaded files will not create new entries but will receive a unique Kaltura Asset ID.
 Use the Related Files tab to upload files associated to entries.
 Related files are not stored with the entries on the Kaltura platform and are referenced using an Asset ID.